-Sterile processing technicians ensure that all surgical tools and workstations are adequately sterilized for surgery and medical procedures.
-Several colleges and universities offer Central Sterile Processing Technician Certificate programs to prepare students for this career.
-These programs provide students with the knowledge and practical skills necessary to maintain sterile medical environments.
-Students often participate in laboratory or clinical practice where they utilize training in sterilization and sanitization.
-Graduates with a year of full-time experience are eligible to test for certification as a Central Sterile Processing Technician.
+Sterile processing technician certificate programs provide students with the knowledge and practical skills necessary to maintain sterile medical environments.
+Students often participate in laboratory or clinical practice where they learn and practice sterilization and sanitization procedures.
+Graduates with a year of full-time experience are eligible to become certified as a Central Sterile Processing Technician.

 A certificate program in sterile processing provides students with introductory health sciences courses as well as practical training in sterilization techniques.
-Additionally, math and computer courses may be included in the curriculum.
-Most programs include a clinical practicum.
-Some examples of possible courses include:
+Math and computer courses may be included in the curriculum along with a clinical practicum.
+Some possible courses include:

 - Medical terminology

 - Human anatomy

 - Sanitation and sterilization

 According to the U.S. Bureau of Labor Statistics (BLS), medical equipment preparation workers, in general, held approximately 50,550 positions across the country in 2014.
 More than 35,000 of these individuals worked in general medical and surgical hospitals.
 The annual median wage for the profession in May 2014 was about $32,260, per the BLS.

 The Certification Board for Sterile Processing and Distribution (CBSPD) offers professional certification for graduates of approved programs with significant work experience.
 Certification through this board is valid for five years, and professionals must submit proof of continuing education to renew certification.
 The CBSPD provides an approved course that meets continuing education requirements.